Free Event Space Rental Agreement Template (Word – PDF)

 Other considerations

-Other issues that should be considered when coming up with a facility rental agreement for an event include:
+Other issues that should be considered when coming up with the agreement for an event include:

 • Medical – Having a medical team for significant events is necessary.
 This is a precaution for any medical emergencies that might occur.
 For small events, a medical team is not necessary.
 However, basic medical supplies such as first aid kits, aspirin, anti-acids, band-aids, etc., should be provided.
 The nearest medical facilities should also be identified.